Mistakes to Avoid Reduce Returns

 Hiding the Size Chart

-Fix: Place prominent "Size Chart" link near the add-to-cart button.
+Fix: Place prominent "Size Chart" link near the add-to-cart button with a clear icon.

 4